t3n/JobQueue.RabbitMQ/README.md

             queueOptions:
               # don't declare a queue by default
-              # All messages are forwarded to the exchange "t3n"
+              # all messages are forwarded to the exchange "t3n"
               declare: false
               exchangeName: 't3n'
               # the queue should be durable and don't delete itself